TheCandidStartup/TheCandidStartup.github.io/_drafts/marmalade.md

 # Results

+ Six batches later and I've secured my supply of marmalade for the year.

+{% include candid-image.html src="/assets/images/marmalade/years-supply.jpg" alt="A year's supply of marmalade" %}

 I hope you enjoy your breakfast as much as I enjoy mine.

 {% include candid-image.html src="/assets/images/marmalade/breakfast.jpg" alt="Enjoy your breakfast" %}